wpilibsuite/styleguide/wpiformat/README.md

 Empty config groups can be omitted.
 Directory separators must be "/", not "\\".
 During processing, they will be replaced internally with an os.sep that is automatically escaped for regexes.

-See the `.styleguide` file in the docs/examples directory for all possible groups.
+See the `.wpiformat` file in the docs/examples directory for all possible groups.

 ### Specifying C/C++ files to format